It's All About Tea — porcelain

 Posted by Angelina Kurganska on

-When choosing the right teaware for our tea ceremony, we may be faced with a common pondering.
+When choosing the right teaware for our tea ceremony, we may face a common dilemma.
 Porcelain or glazed stoneware?
 Or perhaps a non-glazed ceramic material like Yixing clay?
-Ultimately there exist many different types of clay, and on top of that, glazes that influence the final look of the teaware and even the taste of tea.
+Ultimately, there are many types of clay, and on top of that, glazes can influence the final look of the teaware and even the taste of tea.

 This post will discuss all ceramic teaware and how its unique composition can alter the final tea drinking experience.
-You can use this guide to choose the right teaware for yourself or friends or simply get acquainted with the different pottery styles.
+You can use this guide to choose the right teaware for yourself or friends, or simply get acquainted with the different pottery styles.
 (Read more)

 All About Blanc De Chine (Dehua Porcelain)